 Community paramedic services include health assessments, chronic disease monitoring and education, medication compliance, immunizations and vaccinations, laboratory specimen collection, hospital discharge follow-up care, and minor medical procedures approved by the ambulance medical director.
 Services provided by certified community paramedics must be a part of a care plan ordered by a Primary Care Provider in consultation with the ambulance medical director.
 The care plan must ensure that the services provided by the certified community paramedics are coordinated with other community health providers and local public health agencies, and are not duplicate services, including home health and waiver services.
 Certified community paramedics providing services to enrollees receiving care coordination must be in consultation with the providers of the care coordination.
 [Minnesota Statutes, §256B.0625, subd.
 60]

 6.1.13 Dental Services.

 Pursuant to Minnesota Statutes, §256B.0625, subd.
-9, dental services include the following.
+9, Medical Assistance covers medically necessary dental services, effective January 1, 2024 or upon federal approval and notice by the STATE.